daronspence/acf-widgets/readme.md

 If you want to beta test, you can install the plugin from the master branch.
 I may move over to a develop branch in the future, but for now, master it is.
 If everything is ok with the plugin, head [over here](http://acfwidgets.com/support/topic/v1-4/) and leave a nice comment.
 Otherwise, [open an issue](https://github.com/Daronspence/acf-widgets/issues) here on GitHub.

+I think it goes without saying, but make a backup of your database before you upgrade, or use a testing server.

 Thanks!

 *You will now be returned to the scheduled programming.*